Rolling Process: Definition, Working Principle, Application, and Defects

 Materials used in the rolling process

-Below are the list of typical ferrous and non-ferrous materials that are good for rolling process.
+Below is the list of typical ferrous and non-ferrous materials that are good for the rolling process.

 Ferrous Material